 7:00AM to 5:00PM

+Did you just move into your new house with that rich and healthy tree in the backyard?
+It’s picture-perfect, what with the tree being years old and fit for picnics during the summer or even for building a treehouse.
 With their healthy green foliage, trees can add to the aesthetics of your home.
 But with beauty comes the ugly.
 Tree root invasion is the most common reason for a blockage in the sewer system.
-While there can be several causes of a malfunctioning plumbing system, tree root invasion can cause massive damage.
+While there can be several causes of a malfunctioning plumbing system, tree root invasion can cause massive and further damage.

 Tree roots can slither into pipe cracks in search of water.
 Or they get entangled in underground pipes.
 And before you know it, you’ve got slow-draining sinks and gurgling toilets.
 And there’s suddenly inexplicable blockages, burst pipes, and decreased water pressure.

 Who would’ve thought the towering tree in the garden caused them?
 We usually envision clogged pipes, corrosion, and dirt buildup when we talk about plumbing disruptions.

 So, while we scratch our heads figuring out the source of the disruption, the trees will continue to expand their roots.
 They’ll damage the pipelines and you might need a tree root removal.

 But trees aren’t your main antagonists.
 Your pipes might have prior cracks or leaks that attract tree roots as they wriggle inside to seek water and nutrients to grow.
 Even the tiniest junction can cause significant problems, as the roots can aggressively invade the pipes and sewer system.

 Early detection can prevent further damage.
 Keep reading to know some tell-tale signs of a tree root invasion in the plumbing system.